 - AWS (CX-AWS).
 This is described in Chapters 3 and 4 of the Cloudbursting Manual. - Azure (CX-Azure).
 This is described in Chapter 5 of the Cloudbursting Manual. - OpenStack (CX-OS).
-This is described in Chapter 7 of the OpenStack Deployment Manual.
+This is described in Chapter 6.

 Requirements

 Cluster Extension cloudbursting requires: